signal18/replication-manager/README.md

 ## replication-manager advantages

-Leader Election Cluster is best to use in such scenarios:
+Leader Election Cluster is best used in such scenarios:

    * Dysfunctional node does not impact leader performance
    * Heterogeneous node in configuration and resources does not impact leader performance
-   * Leader Pick Performance is not impacted by the data replication
+   * Leader peak performance is not impacted by data replication
    * Read scalability does not impact write scalability
-   * Network inter connect quality fluctuation
+   * Network interconnect quality fluctuation
    * Can benefit of human expertise on false positive failure detection
    * Can benefit a minimum cluster size of two data nodes
-   * Can benefit having different storage engine
+   * Can benefit having different storage engines

-This is achieved via following drawbacks:
+This is achieved via the following drawbacks:

    * Overloading the leader can lead to data loss during failover or no failover depending of setup
    * READ on replica is eventually consistent